kushaldas/pym/docs/datastructure.rst

 Data Structures
 ===============

-Python is having a few built-in data structure.
-If you are still wondering what is a data structure, then it is nothing a but a way to store data and the having particular methods to retrieve or manipulate it.
-We already saw lists before, now we will go in depth.
+Python has a few built-in data structures.
+If you are wondering what a data structure is, it is nothing but a way to store data and having particular methods to retrieve or manipulate it.
+We already encountered lists before, now we will go in some depth.

 .. index:: List